Thenewgrid/Assignment3p2/README.md

 - Sub directories bin and HTML.
 - The generate_index file inside `webgen/bin`.
 - The index.html file inside `webgen/HTML`.
+- The files, file-one and file-two inside `webgen/documents`.
 - Ownership of home directory and any files and sub directories within.

 ```bash